robin007bond/YT-comment-blocker/README.md

 YT-comment-blocker
 ==================

-Add-on for firefox to block YouTube comments
+Add-on for Firefox to block YouTube comments